krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 They work perfectly well **locally**, but are not very useful for the **(external) subshells**, which are quite popular in the contenerized world and in the cloud.

-Recently, I have tried to find out how I could utilise aliases remotely and save myself the trouble of copy-pasting long commands from the text file over and over again or worse.
+Recently, I have tried to find out how I could utilize aliases remotely and save myself the trouble of copy-pasting long commands from the text file over and over again or worse.
 Type them in every time I need to 😨

 ### The solution with a big disadvantage - Warp Terminal (state for: 12th May 2024)

 Some of you probably know **Warp Terminal** already, as it is available on the market for a noticable period of time now.

-It is advertised as a next-gen terminal and they kind of deliver their promisses, compared to the well known, classic terminals like iTerm, at least at their vanilla flavoured form.
+It is advertised as a next-gen terminal and they kind of deliver their promises, compared to the well known, classic terminals like iTerm, at least at their vanilla flavoured form.

 ... those of you, who already know Warp, probably also know what the big disadvantage is,